Abandon a gift in a Will to keep the pension?

 Of all the people who paid Capital Gains Tax last financial year, 80% earned income of less than $80,000.
 Capital Gains Tax is a tax on the middle class.

-The only people who don’t need a 3-G Testamentary Trust in their Wills are people who feel guilty for not paying enough tax during their lives.
+The only people who do not need a 3-G Testamentary Trust in their Wills are people who feel guilty for not paying enough tax during their lives.
 Even if your only major asset is your family home, you can gain tax advantages from a Testamentary Trust.

 Estate Planning is not for the rich.
-It is for people who don’t like paying taxes.
+It is for people who prefer not to pay more tax than is required.

 Pay CGT on my family home?